-Upon any further offenses during any school semester, the student's Handheld Technology Device(s) will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
-Any further offenses could result in the student's loss of his/her Handheld Technology Device(s) privileges for up to one year.
-The student's parents/guardian must pick up the student's Handheld Technology Device(s) at the appropriate time.
-PK - 5 students will be dealt with as deemed appropriate by school personnel for his/her fourth or subsequent violation of this policy during any school year.
-Continued blatant disregard for this policy will result in the loss of all Handheld Devices privileges.
+■ Upon any further offenses during any school semester, the student's cell phone will be confiscated by the student's teacher or other District personnel and taken to the principal's office.
+Any further offenses could result in the student's loss of his/her cell phone privileges for up to one year and/or a behavior plan.